google-research/multinerf/README.md

-# MultiNeRF: A Code Release for Mip-NeRF 360, Ref-NeRF, and RawNeRF.
+# MultiNeRF: A Code Release for Mip-NeRF 360, Ref-NeRF, and RawNeRF

 *This is not an officially supported Google product.*